catspeed-cc/sd-webui-forge-docker/README.md

 catspeedcc/sd-webui-forge-docker:latest - currently points to v1.0.0
 catspeedcc/sd-webui-forge-docker:v1.0.0 - latest stable version (first release)

-catspeedcc/sd-webui-forge-docker:development - (not supported, parity w/ development branch, if you use it you are on your own.) catspeedcc/sd-webui-forge-docker:bleeding - (not supported, ephemeral, if you use it you are on your own.)
+catspeedcc/sd-webui-forge-docker:development - (not supported, parity w/ development branch, if you use it you're on your own.) catspeedcc/sd-webui-forge-docker:bleeding - (not supported, ephemeral, if you use it you're on your own.)
 ```

 There are a few main files: